A Software Simulator for Noisy Quantum Circuits: Implementation

-Quantum measurement modifies the quantum state as well; components orthogonal to the direction of measurement vanish up on a projective measurement.
-So when $k^{\rm th}$ qubit is measured along direction $\hat{n}$, the coefficients $a_{\ldots i_k \ldots}$ are set to zero for $i_k\perp\hat{n}$, while those for $i_k\|\hat{n}$ and $i_k=0$ remain unchanged.
+Quantum measurement modifies the quantum state as well.
+In terms of the complete set of orthogonal projection operators $\{P_k\}$, the outcome $k$ is obtained with probability $Tr(P_k\rho)$, and the post-measurement density matrix becomes $\sum_k P_k \rho P_k$.
+The result is that the components orthogonal to the direction of measurement vanish upon a projective measurement.
+So when the $k^{\rm th}$ qubit is measured along direction $\hat{n}$, the coefficients $a_{\ldots i_k \ldots}$ are set to zero for $i_k\perp\hat{n}$, while those for $i_k\|\hat{n}$ and $i_k=0$ remain unchanged.